Anwarvic/Arabic-Speech-Recognition/Kaldi/README.md

 ```
 This repo is about 200MB, so it would take some time.
 After downloading, a new folder named “kaldi” is created.
 There are a few files and sub-directories which are:

-- `egs` – example scripts allowing you to quickly build ASR systems for over 30 popular speech corpora (documentation is attached for each project),
+- `egs` – example scripts allowing you to quickly build ASR systems for over 30 popular speech corpora (documentation is attached for each project).
-  - `misc` – additional tools and supplies, not needed for proper Kaldi functionality,
+- `misc` – additional tools and supplies, not needed for proper Kaldi functionality.
 - `src` – Kaldi source code.
  - `tools` – useful components and external tools.
  - `windows` – tools for running Kaldi using Windows.